OpenNebula/addon-linstor_un/README.md

 ### Requirements

 * Installed `jq` and `linstor` on the OpenNebula frontend.
-* Configured linstor cluster and access to it from OpenNebula frontend.
+* Configured Linstor cluster and access to it from the OpenNebula frontend server.
-* All OpenNebula hosts must be part of this cluster.
+* All OpenNebula hosts should have DRBD9 module installed and be registred in Linstor cluster as satellite nodes.

 ### Installation steps